Abhinav-Siddharth/amfoss-tasks/README.md

 Overall I'm quite positve at the moment and I'm ready to tackle anything which comes on way and looking forward to be the same -- I will be!!!

+And yeah initially i struggled using just google to learn stuff because I had to go through many links and websites to get a good learning resource so as a developer I feel like as long as you are using AI to **learn**  it is absolutely fine and good as you just boost your learning speed and it really comes in handy!!

 ## **Why should we choose you?**